cristianadrielbraun/Meshcentral-TrayMesh/README.md

 **Features:**

-   * Shows System name (in an intent to provide some info to the customer on attended remote support.
+   * Shows System name (in an attempt to provide some info to the customer on attended remote support.
 You know, teamviewer style)

    * Shows Public IP (same)